pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 ---

-### 2026-06-XX — Adopt Evidence Metadata as the Central Intermediate Representation
+### June 2026 — Adopt Evidence Metadata as the Central Intermediate Representation

 #### Decision